Devolutions/devolutions-crypto/README.md

 `Encrypt`: Encrypt data with the provided key.
 Can take any size of key, but if it is a password you should use DeriveKey before.
 `Decrypt`: Decrypt data with the provided key.
 Can take any size of key, but if it is a password you should use DeriveKey before.
 `HashPassword`: Hash a password using high-cost algorithm so it is hard to brute-force.
-Depending on the wrapper, you may need to specify an iteration number(the standard is 1000).
+Depending on the wrapper, you may need to specify an iteration number(the standard is 10000).
 Can also be used to derive a key.
 Should be used whenever there is a user provided password.
 `VerifyPassword`: Verify a password hash using constant time equality to prevent an array of side-channels attacks.
 `GenerateKeyExchange`: Generate a key pair to use in a Key Exchange.
 Should be used for any data in transit.
-MixKeyExchange: Mix a public key with a private key.
+`MixKeyExchange`: Mix a public key with a private key.
 Generates a shared secret between the client and the server.

 ### Technical Informations
 As of the current version: